by Kari Ørvik

 Process: Offset printing, lithographs

-Edition size: 30 + 10 limited edition set w/ signed prints
+Edition size: 30 + 10 limited edition set w/ original prints

 email firstname.lastname@example.org for purchase inquiries

-Resting Place is a meditation on grief, loss and accumulation that explores our material legacies and the precariousness of their place in our environments. Ørvik’s imagery weaves together the personal and universal, between the tainted waters of mines in Alaska and Montana, a mattress disposal facility in California, and items left from her deceased parents in Norway and the US.
+Resting Place is a meditation on grief, loss and accumulation that explores our material legacies and the precariousness of their place in our environments. Ørvik’s imagery weaves together the personal and universal, between the murky waters of mines in Montana and Alaska, a mattress disposal facility in California, and items left from her deceased parents in Norway and the US.

 Kari Ørvik is a San Francisco based photographer who uses film and historic photographic processes to engage possibilities of place, material and memory.
 A graduate of Stanford University, her work has been exhibited at the Oakland Museum of California, the Petersen Museum in Los Angeles, and is in the permanent collection of the Berkeley Art Museum.
 She was a graduate fellow at the Headlands Center for the Arts, and an artist-in-residence at Recology SF (the dump).
 She teaches photography and operates a tintype portrait studio in San Francisco.